The Anatomy of Stigma

 Spread the word about the fight against mental health and substance use stigma!
 We’ve created a series of informative postcards on topics such as anxiety, postpartum depression, and substance use disorder, which are free for use by governments, non-profits, schools, and clinics:

-If you plan to use these postcards, please contact us to let us know!
+If you plan to use these postcards, please contact the Stigma-Free Communities Initiative to let us know!